-Morgan Tindle (Agent) 254-721-9615 (mobile) 254-803-5263 (LAND) Bob Dube (Broker) 512-423-6670 (mobile) Soil Type - 35 35-Houston Black clay, 1 to 3 percent slopes.
-This deep, moderately well drained, gently sloping soil is on smooth ridges on foot slopes of uplands.
+Soil Type - 29 29-Heiden clay, 1 to 3 percent slopes.
+This deep, well drained, gently sloping soil is on narrow ridges and foot slopes of the uplands.
 Slopes are convex.
-Areas are long and narrow to broad in shape and range from 10 to 50 acres in size.
-The soil has a surface layer of very dark gray, moderately alkaline clay to a depth of 28 inches.
-The next layer is dark gray, moderately alkaline clay to a depth of 48 inches.
-Between depths of 48 and 67 inches is olive gray, moderately alkaline clay.
-The underlying layer, to a depth of 80 inches, is olive yellow and light brownish gray, moderately alkaline clay that has brownish yellow mottles.
+Areas are long and are narrow to broad.
+They range from 10 to about 120 acres in size.
+This soil has a surface layer of dark grayish brown, moderately alkaline clay about 21 inches thick.
+Between depths of 21 to 45 inches is grayish brown, moderately alkaline clay that has light yellowish brown mottles.
+The underlying material, to a depth of 80 inches, is yellow, moderately alkaline shaly clay.
 This soil is difficult to work.
 When wet, it is sticky; when dry, it is hard and clods when plowed.
 Dense plowpan layers are common in cultivated areas.
 Permeability is very slow, and available water capacity is high.
 The root zone is deep, but penetration by roots is slow.
 Runoff is medium.
 The hazard of water erosion is moderate.
-Included with this soil in mapping are small areas of Branyon, Burleson, and Heiden soils.
-The Branyon soils are on stream terraces.
-The Burleson and Heiden soils have no particular pattern of occurrence.
+Included with this soil in mapping are small areas of Houston Black, Branyon, and Trinity soils.
+The Branyon soils occupy stream terraces and the Trinity soils are on flood plains.
+Houston Black soils are intermingled irregularly.
 The included soils make up 10 to 20 percent of this map unit.
 This soil is used mainly for crops.
-The potential for growing crops is high.
+The potential for crops is high.
 Cotton and grain sorghum are the main crops, but corn and small grain are also grown.
 The main objectives of management are controlling erosion and improving tilth.
-Growing crops that produce large amounts of residue or growing deep-rooted legumes help control erosion and maintain the tilth.
+Terracing and growing crops that produce large amounts of residue help control erosion and maintain tilth.
 This soil has high potential for pasture.
 It is well suited to improved bermudagrass, kleingrass, and King Ranch bluestem.
 Proper pasture management includes fertilization, weed control, and controlled grazing.
 This soil has high potential for range, but very few acres are used for this purpose.
-The climax plant community is tall grasses and an overstory of a few large live oak, elm, and hackberry trees along the drainageways.
+The climax plant community is tall grasses and an overstory of a few large live oak, elm, and hackberry trees along drainageways.
 This soil has low potential for most urban uses.
-Its most restrictive limitations are shrinking and swelling with changes in moisture, corrosivity to uncoated steel, low strength, and slow percolation.
+The limitations that affect urban development are the shrinking and swelling with changes in moisture, corrosivity to uncoated steel, and slow percolation.
 The potential for recreation is low.
-The clayer surface layer and the very slow permeability are the most restrictive limitations for this use.
-Potential for both openland and rangeland wildlife habitat is medium.
+The most restrictive limitations for this use are the clayey surface layer and the very slow permeability.
+Potential for openland wildlife habitat is medium, and potential for rangeland wildlife habitat is low.
 Capability subclass IIe; Blackland range site.